hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

 * A Linux account with sudo priviledges on your Linux distro.
 Name it `install`

 **Note**: In order to support 100 concurrent users, you need:
-* 2 cpus or more machine
+  		o 2 cpus or more machine
-* 128 GB of RAM
+  		o 128 GB of RAM
-* 500 GB of storage
+  		o 500 GB of storage

 We are currently using an HPE ProLiant DL360 Gen10 server on our different production sites.